 Meaning, he or she can continue stringing newbies along and banking $10,000s (if not $100,000s) from the unsuspecting over many years.

 How Secret Millionaire Bot “Actually” Works…

 It may come as no surprise to you, but SMB simply does NOT work in the way that Charles leads you to believe.

-After your massive $7 investment, you’ll land in a membership area giving you a few steps to follow.
+After your massive $7 investment (a hint of sarcasm there), you’ll land in a membership area giving you a few steps to follow.

 Step #1: Join a “VIP Members” Workshop